|

 This type of exercise also builds lean muscle which helps to

-strengthen the bones.
-That's why water aerobics for seniors
+That's why water aerobics

 is a